SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ### Issues

-*Github documentation is usually easy to find online.
-Also, there are link to github documentation in the above text, this will just be a place to collect related links.*
+*GitHub documentation is usually easy to find online.
+Also, there are link to GitHub documentation in the above text, this will just be a place to collect related links.*

 **Closing issues with commits**